I was waiting tables until I was almost 30 years old. I hated it. The food-service business is tough. I felt stuck. Actually, I felt worse than stuck.

 The universe is a powerful thing…more powerful than us.

-I don’t know if you’ll be the one that changes things or if it will be someone…or something else that does it for you.
+I don’t know if you’ll be the one that changes things or if it will be someone…or something else (like the universe) that does it for you.

-But, I know this; nothing stays the same.
+But, I do know that nothing stays the same.

 A year from now, your life will be different, somehow.